Germany and Trinidad and Tobago: Bilateral relations

 Political relations have traditionally been good.
 There is substantial agreement on international policy, especially within the United Nations.
 Germany supports regional integration within the Caribbean Community CARICOM, of which Trinidad and Tobago is the strongest member in economic terms.

-In the economic sector, a key factor is the long-term engagement of German companies, which have made substantial investments there (so far a total of more than EUR 4 billion), especially in large plant construction.
-A bilateral investment promotion and protection agreement entered into force in 2010, further improving the overall business conditions for German companies.
-A new double taxation agreement has been under negotiation since January 2014.
+In the economic sector, a key factor is the long-term engagement of German companies, which have made substantial investments there (so far a total of more than 4 billion euro), especially in large plant construction in the petrochemical sector.
+A bilateral investment promotion and protection agreement entered into force in 2010.

 In development cooperation, Trinidad and Tobago has indirect ties to Germany through German agreements with the Caribbean Community CARICOM, cooperation focusing mainly on the promotion of renewable energy and adaptation to climate change.
-Since 2011, Trinidad and Tobago has no longer been classed as a developing country and official bilateral development cooperation has therefore been terminated.
+Trinidad and Tobago has not been classed as a developing country since 2011; official bilateral development cooperation has therefore been terminated.

 Tobago is a popular destination for German tourists, who make up the third largest group of visitors, after Britons and Canadians.
 Up until March 2020, there were direct flights between Germany and Tobago, which resumed seasonally in 2022.